markovmodel/molPX/README.md

 ## Molecular Projection Explorer (molpx)

-`molpx` (projection explorer) is a jupyter API to visualize MD-trajectories interactively on any projection space inside a jupyter notebook.
+`molpx` (Molecular Projection Explorer) is a jupyter API to visualize MD-trajectories interactively on any projection space inside a jupyter notebook.

 It provides access to `molpx.generate` and `molpx.visualize`.
 The notebook `molpx/notebooks/Projection_Explorer.ipynb` explains the general cases, but you can combine the methods freely.